trevleyb/DCCPacketAnalyser/README.md

 messages send from other devices will be detected and reported on (NCE does not report through the RS232 port or USB port messages that are put onto the bus through other devices.)

+Some credit to the DCCInspector-EX project which assisted in a couple of areas where the MNRA specifications were not clear.  https://github.com/DCC-EX/DCCInspector-EX